b34nst4lk/fp_assignment/4_testing_and_refactoring.md

 for the result by hand.
 Automated testing formalizes as much of that as possible in code.

 There are also different levels of testing.
-At the very bottom, we test if an interface that a user (in this case a developer), such as a function, can interact with.
+At the very bottom, we test the interface that a user (in this case a developer), such as a function, can interact with.
+At each level up beyond the first, we test the behavior of interactions of the parts below the first.
+At the very top, testing essentially covers everything from the start of a use case from the end-users' perspectives, and the comparing the results with the expected outcome.

 ### When should you test?